fengjixuchui/invader/README.md

 <img width="1440" alt="sas" src="https://user-images.githubusercontent.com/43011806/61594354-5c8e3a80-abeb-11e9-8042-4a0a58d6176e.png">

-# About invader framework
+# About Invader framework

     INFO: Invader Framework is a post exploitation framework that includes a pure-PowerShell2.0 Windows and a pure Python 2.6/2.7 Linux/OSX Remote Administration Tool.

-# How to install invader
+# How to install Invader

-> cd invader/setup
+> cd Invader/setup

 > chmod +x install.sh